microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/AzureDataFactoryARMTemplates/SQLToADLSFullExport/ReadmeV2.md

   }
 }
 ```
-4. Publish the CDMUtil_AzureFunctions Project as Azure function (Ensure that local.Settings.json values are copied during deployment)
+4. Publish the CDMUtil_AzureFunctions Project as Azure function
+    a.
+Right-click on the project CDMUtil_AzureFunctions from Solution Explorer and select "Publish".
+    b.
+Select Azure as Target and selct Azure Function Apps ( Windows)
+    c.
+Click Create new Azure Function App and select subscription and resource group to create Azure function app
+    d.
+Click on Manage Azure App Service and copy all local configurations to remote
+    e.
+Click Publish

     ![Publish Azure Function](/Analytics/Publish.PNG)
 5. Open Azure Portal and locate Azure Function App created.
 6. Ensure that all configuration from local.settings.json in the Azure function app configuration tab.